Arm-Examples/AVH-Virtual-Peripherals/leds_example/README.md

 ## Requirements

-This example requires Python tiker to be installed.
+This example requires Python tkInter to be installed.
 On Ubuntu, this can be installed with:

 ```
 sudo apt install python3-tk